aiplanethub/5-week_Data_Science_Bootcamp/week-1/154-Day 1: Pre-session preparation: Data Analysis & Pandas.md

 * Exercise: Try creating a DataFrame using a NumPy array.
-* **Don’t like python default index starting from ‘0’?** Well, you can give your own column and row indexes:
+* **Don't like python default index starting from '0'?** Well, you can give your own column and row indexes: